UB2002/video_processing_sys/README.md

 ### Docker (Work in Progress)

-Docker Compose files (`docker-compose.yml` and `Dockerfile`) have been added, but Docker deployment is still being finalized.
+Docker Compose files (`docker-compose.yml` and `Dockerfile`) will be added, but Docker deployment is still being finalized.
 If you prefer, you can run the backend locally using the instructions below.

 ### Running the Backend Locally